 - Three current letters of reference from professors in the applicant's undergraduate major field, or from others able to make an appropriate assessment of the applicant's academic or professional competence.
-(Reference forms are available from the Graduate School.)
-The letters must accompany the application; if confidential, they must be received in sealed envelopes, with the signature of the writer across the seal.
+(References can be confidential and are to be uploaded via the portal as described by the Graduate School.)
+The letters must accompany the application.

-- Statement of research interests and future goals, including identification of up to three potential research advisors.
+- A one-page statement of research interests and future goals, including identification of up to three potential research advisors.
 This statement must accompany the application.

-- Favorable review and recommendation of applications by the Department of Chemistry Graduate Advisor.
+Favorable review and recommendation of applications by the Department of Chemistry Graduate Advisor is required for admission.

 In special cases, students who do not meet all the requirements for full admission may be granted provisional admission.

 Students who are not native speakers of English must demonstrate competence in written and spoken English.
-This can be done by submitting a satisfactory score on the international TOEFL, taken within one year of the date of application.
-A minimum composite score of 567 is required for the paper-based test; the scaled score for the computer-based test is 227.
+This can be done by submitting a satisfactory score on the international TOEFL or IELTS taken within one year of the date of application.
+The passing scores information can be found through the WWU Graduate Program Admissions-Related Testing page.
 Applicants who have received a bachelor's or an advanced degree from an accredited institution in the U.S. or in an English-speaking country do not need to submit scores from the TOEFL.

 Current tuition and fees information is available from the Student Business Office.
 Graduate financial aid options are available through the Chemistry department, for more information visit: Chemistry Graduate Financial Aid.